Thinkright20/Profile-Badges/README.md

 > Now today, there are a total of 11 badges on GitHub, and some with a bronze, silver, and gold tierlist too.

 # 🧪 Achievements Being Tested
+These achievements are still in testing and will be obtainable soon:
 | Name | Badge Image | Earnable? | Earned By | Difficulty |
 | --- | --- | --- | --- | --- |
 Heart On Your Sleeve | <img src="https://raw.githubusercontent.com/Schweinepriester/github-profile-achievements/main/images/heart-on-your-sleeve-default.png" width="120px"> | `🔜 (In testing)` | User cans obtain this badge by reacting to something on GitHub with a ❤️ emoji | Very Easy
 Open Sourcerer | <img src="https://raw.githubusercontent.com/Schweinepriester/github-profile-achievements/main/images/open-sourcerer-default.png" width="120px"> | `🔜 (In testing)` | Can be obtained if a user had Pull Requests merged in more than 1 public repository | Medium

 # 🥇 Obtainable Achievements
+The achievements below are ones that you can get:
 | Name | Badge Image | Earnable? | Earned By | Difficulty |
 | --- | --- | --- | --- | --- |
 Pull Shark | <img src="https://raw.githubusercontent.com/Schweinepriester/github-profile-achievements/main/images/pull-shark-default.png" width="175px"> | `✅ Yes` | You can get this badge by merging 2 pull requests. | Medium